 Center for the Study of the American Artist

-The Center for the Study of the American Artist (CSAA) provides access to, and the study of, works of art in the permanent collection and institutional archives.
+The Center for the Study of the American Artist (CSAA) provides access to, and the study of, works of art in the permanent collection.

-With the generous support of The National Endowment for the Humanities, the Center opened at PAFA in 2016 to support the museum’s mission to collect, conserve, exhibit, and interpret works of art, as well as the rich archival collections that document the history of the institution and the men and women that helped shape American Art and Art Education.
+With the generous support of The National Endowment for the Humanities, the Center opened at PAFA in 2016 to support the museum’s mission to collect, conserve, exhibit, and interpret works of art.

 In the glass-walled work-space, PAFA’s museum staff work on the preservation, documentation, and treatment of the collection.